sap-tutorials/Tutorials/tutorials/btp-app-hana-cloud-setup/btp-app-hana-cloud-setup.md

     !![Create SAP HANA Cloud: Step 4](hana_cloud_create_4.png)

     > Do not create a Data Lake.
-It's useful for ingesting, storing, and analyzing high volumes of data but you don't needed it for the tutorial application.
+It's useful for ingesting, storing, and analyzing high volumes of data but you don't need it for the tutorial application.

 16. Choose **Review and Create** to review your HANA Cloud instance configuration and choose **Create Instance**.